OpenFlyGroup/OpenFly-Blog/README.md

 License
 -------

-Project_Zero is licensed under the GNU License.
+2DuoMinds is licensed under the GNU License.

 Contributing
 ------------

-Contributions to Project_Zero are welcome!
+Contributions to 2DuoMinds are welcome!
 If you would like to contribute to the project, please fork the repository, make your changes, and submit a pull request.

 Acknowledgments
 ---------------

-Thanks to the following people and projects for their contributions to BlogVHS:
+Thanks to the following people and projects for their contributions to 2DuoMinds:

 * Me for creating the initial version of the blog
 * [Other Contributors] for their help with coding and design